 Make a follow-up appointment as directed by our staff.

-Make and keep appointments to see your doctor and get laboratory work.
+Make and keep appointments to see your healthcare provider and get lab work.
 Your child will need to have hormone levels monitored for the rest of his or her life.

-Call your doctor right away if your child has any of the following:
+Call your healthcare provider right away if your child has any of the following:

 Puffy hands, face, or feet